Aitia-IIOT/ah5-docs-java-spring/docs/api/primitives.md

 ## AccessToken

-A random and unique **String** of characters that is issued for a beneficiary system and is associated with a target, a target system, a scope and is expiring.
+A unique **String** of characters that is issued for a beneficiary system and is associated with a target, a target system, a scope and is expiring.

 ## AccessTokenVariant